andreagrandi/andreagrandi/README.md

 My name is **Andrea Grandi** and I'm a **software engineer** currently based in **Italy** 🇮🇹

-- 🔭 I work as Python/Django developer for LaterPay a German company with a fully distributed and remote team.
+- 🔭 I work as 🐍 **Python** developer for LaterPay a German company with a fully distributed and remote team.
 - 🌍 You can find my website here: https://www.andreagrandi.it/
 - 🌱 I’m currently learning **Go**
 - 📫 How to reach me: me [at] andreagrandi.it